Gl1tchStudios/glitch-spawnobjects/README.md

 ## Installation

-1. Download the resource and extract it to your `resources` folder
+1. Download the resource and extract it to your `resources` folder.
-2. Add `ensure glitch-spawnobjects` to your `server.cfg`
+2. Add `ensure glitch-spawnobjects` to your `server.cfg`.
-3. Configure your database settings in the config file
+3. Configure your settings in the config file.
 4. Restart your server and you're good to go!

 ## Support